youwen5/web/routes/+about.typ

 Favorite pastimes include watching classic movies and TV shows, playing guitar (poorly), video games, tinkering of all sorts, and long walks along the beach.

+I'm originally from Shanghai, China.
+My second hometown is Leiyang City (耒阳市), in Hunan Province, China---the birthplace of Cai Lun, the inventor of paper.

+I lived in the state of Utah for a few years as a kid, before moving to the San Francisco Bay Area.
+I attended 6 different elementary schools, 1 middle school, and 2 high schools.

+#dinkus

 Lately, besides hacking on random projects, my time has been mostly split between managing #link("functor.systems")[functor.systems], a hacker collective building cool stuff, and working on a few hardware/software projects with